tyler71/C196/C196_Supporting_Docs/F-Reflection.md

 Displaying live data is the most common usage, and most of the project would continue to utilize live data.
 However, validation checks (such as ensuring courses cannot be deleted with notes attached, or courses associated with a term) would utilize this.
-Calling the data this way make numerous changes up the abstraction layers.
+Calling the data this way, makes numerous changes up the abstraction layers.

 ```mermaid
 graph LR